General Hospital: History

+On January 22, 2024, it was announced Van Etten and O'Connor had been dismissed from their positions as co-head writers; former associate head writer Patrick Mulcahey and present script editor Elizabeth Korte were named as their replacements.
+Per reports, material from the former regime aired into March 2024.
+Five months later, it was announced Mulcahey had been dismissed from his position as head writer.
+Mulcahey's final credited episode aired on August 6; the following day, it was announced Van Etten would resume the role of co-head writer credit, with Cathy LePard named as associate head writer.

 Production

 General Hospital has aired on the ABC television network and has been filmed in Hollywood since its inception.
 The show was filmed in the Sunset Gower Studios from 1963 to the mid-1980s.
 It relocated in the 1980s to The Prospect Studios.

 General Hospital has had a number of different distributors throughout the show's history.
 From its beginning until 1968, it was a co-production of Plitt Theatres and Selmur Productions.
 ABC bought the series outright in 1968 and its ownership passed from Selmur to American Broadcasting Companies, Inc., ABC's old separate conglomerate.
-Ownership of the soap was then passed when the original ABC, Inc. merged with Capital Cities/ABC Inc. in 1985 and it became Capital Cities/ABC, Inc. The show would change hands again when The Walt Disney Company bought Capital Cities/ABC in 1996 and Disney began to program the network and the soap in September 1997 where it remains today.
+Ownership of the soap was then passed in 1986 to Capital Cities/ABC, which was formed after the acquisition of ABC by a smaller media concern, Capital Cities Communications.
+The Walt Disney Company bought Capital Cities/ABC in 1996, and Disney has held ownership of the soap since then.

 Production of General Hospital was suspended in March 2020, as a direct result of the COVID-19 pandemic in the United States.
 Production resumed on July 22 of the same year; new episodes began airing on August 3, 2020.
 General Hospital was Disney's first series to go back into production during the pandemic.